 ICNet will continue its series of webinars this Spring on topics related to climate change and infrastructure.
 Webinars are on the last Wednesday of the month 2-3 pm ET.

 Our March webinar will explore MaineDOT’s responses to the challenges of building and maintaining a transportation system in a changing climate.
-April's webinar will provide the current status of Infrastructure Engineer and Climate Science, while May's webinar will cover Storm Surge Risk Modeling and Coastal Engineering Adaptations in a Changing Climate
+April's webinar will provide the current status of Infrastructure Engineering and Climate Change, while May's webinar will cover Storm Surge Risk Modeling and Coastal Engineering Adaptations in a Changing Climate